danphenderson/BlockOpt.jl/docs/src/tutorials/simple.md

     objective formula: missing
 ```

-Above is an empty model which is incrementally loaded.
+Above is an empty model, which is incrementally loaded.

 ```julia-repl
 julia> objective!(m, rosen)